moritzraupp/ScanToMesh/README.md

 - PythonNet
 - C# development tools

+## PythonNet

+This tool uses pythonnet to integrate Python into C#.
+For more information see [here](CSharpHost/dlls/pythonnet/README.md).

 ## Usage

 Check out the example scripts and C# samples included in this repo to quickly get started with importing scans, processing data, rendering visuals, and exporting meshes.